 You may have heard of this type of scar, but what is it exactly?
-Keloids are basically abnormal scars that grow beyond the boundary of the original site injury.
-It’s characterized by a raised and ill-defined growth of skin in that area, featuring a raised appearance that looks red and may be itchy at times.
+Keloids are basically abnormal scars that grow beyond the boundary of the original injury site.
+They are characterized by a raised and ill-defined growth of skin in that area, featuring a raised appearance that looks red and may be itchy at times.

 Not everyone who gets a scar will develop a keloid, says the American Academy of Dermatology.
 Those who have keloid-prone skin, however, can more easily get one when they suffer a burn, cut or even severe acne.
 Some people get a keloid after piercing their ears or getting a tattoo.
 A keloid can pop up as the result of chickenpox, or as the result of a surgical scar.

 Keloid scars can form on just about anyone, but some ethnic groups are at a greater risk of development, such as African Americans and Hispanics.
-For these groups, keloid scars are 15 times more prevalent in highly-pigmented ethnic groups than in Caucasians.
+For these groups, keloid scars are 15 times more prevalent than in Caucasians.